Tommyshub/flask-movie-project/readme.md

 <br/>

-Here the users can search for movies that will be displayed in cards and if they click on create they will be redirected to the review page where they can create and view already existing reviews if there's any there.
+Here the users can search for movies that will be displayed in cards and if they click on create, they will be redirected to the review page where they can create and view already existing reviews if there is any there.

 <br/>